imran31415/Fedex-Batch-Track/README.md

 output = b.track()

 b.write_results()
-- creates a new csv with a column of delivery dates
+- this creates a new csv file (output.csv)  with a column of delivery dates

-'''